morrislab-pc/lab_website/content/tutorials/model_fitting.md

 &nbsp;

+Model is perhaps the most used term in a statistical context.
 A statistical model is means to capture the structure of the data as simply as possible.
 Put another way, our goal is to find the model that most efficiently and accurately summarizes how the data were generated.

+Models are described via *parameters* and *mathematical operators*.
+Parameters are unobservable, but we can still estimate them and their effects by using the data we have. *Estimation* is how we determine the value of the parameters.

+**Frequentist estimation** is the most common type.
+It assumes a parametric distribution and is interested in the long run of frequencies within the data.
+Most statistical software uses frequentist estimation—typically least squares estimation which involves minimizing the sum of squared errors.
+A more complex version is maximum likelihood estimation, or MLE which maximizes the log function by minimizing the negative log likelihood.

+**Monte Carlo estimation**, or sometimes bootstrapping or resampling, requires very few assumptions and uses the observed data over and over to draw inferences.

+**Bayesian estimation** assumes a parametric distribution.
+It also includes a *prior distribution* or prior knowledge about the parameter.

 &nbsp;